dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

       * Avg time between 2 successive blocks produced globally is 10 mins.
       * This means if more hardware is added, the target space will be made smaller.
       * Hence, P(A wins block creation) = fraction of global hash power she controls.
       * Why maintain this property?
-If blocks created close together, there would be a lot of inefficiency, and we lose the opt benefits to put lot of transactions in a single block.
+If blocks created close together, there would be a lot of inefficiency, and we lose the optimization benefits to put lot of transactions in a single block.
 So block latency will increase.
 Need to keep block latency fixed.
       * If majority of miners weighted by hash powers are honest, most of the attacks are not possible.
 Bec comptetion ensures that at least >50% of new nodes are proposed by an honest node.
       * Mean time to find block = 10 min / fraction of global computing power.
     * Property 3 : Trivial to verify that nonce was correct.